hybridsjs/hybrids/docs/store/introduction.md

 # Introduction

-The store provides global state management based on model definitions with built-in support for external storage.
-Use the store to share internal state between the components or create a container for the data from internal and external APIs.
+The store provides global state management based on model definitions with built-in support for external storages.
+Use the store to share internal state between the components or create a container for the data from internal or external APIs.

 The feature follows all of the concepts of the library, including an extremely declarative approach.
-To use the store, define your model, and start using it.
-The same cache mechanism protects synchronization, so the state of the model is always up to date inside of the web components created by the library.
-The store simplifies access to different sources of data, as the communication with the model is the same, regardless of the source of the data - either from memory or from the async APIs.
+To use the store, just define your model, and start using it.
+The same cache mechanism protects synchronization, so the state of the models is always up to date inside of the web components created by the library.
+The store also simplifies access to different sources of data.
+The communication with models is the same, regardless of the source - either from sync storage like memory or from the async APIs.

-## Concept
+To share the same values between components, create a singleton definition, and use it inside the components.
+All of them will share the same store model instance.

-To share values between components, create a singleton definition, and use it inside the component.
-All of the components will share the same store model instance:
+All interactions with the model can be placed in a separate module:

 ```javascript
 import { store } from "hybrids";